Time

 Bar chart showing plot of time in seconds

-The first of the month, I compare the watch time with the NIST atomic clock time available at time.gov.
+The first of the month, I compared the watch time with the NIST atomic clock time available at time.gov.
 I log the difference, if any, and then reset the watch (if needed) to match the NIST atomic clock.

 Watches may be worn at random intervals.
 The watches are stored indoors.
 I acknowledge quartz movements are affected by temperature variance, and note that the environment is not modified in an attempt to stabilize temperature across the board.
 Watch battery life is unknown, however the watches were "new" as of 2023.